|Rules of Operation|

 2. A copy of each team list shall be signed by the referee official and the opposition copy given to the Clubs at halftime or earlier.

 3. A copy is to be handed to the P.A.
 Announcer ten (10) minutes prior to kick-off.

 l) Referees and Assistant Referees will be paid by the Home Team before the game is played.

 Any player selected to play in a representative match or any other match, arranged by the League, and without good and sufficient cause, refuses to comply with the arrangements of this League, to play the match or fails to play in a said match, be adjudged to have been guilty of misconduct.
 Any Club Official proven to have encouraged or instructed a player to commit a breach of instruction or rule, shall deemed guilty of committing an offense.

-m) Each team may dress and include on the team list up to eighteen (18) players and must start eleven (11) players.
+m) Each team may dress and include on the team list up to twenty-five (25) players and must start eleven (11) players.

 8. Game Officials

 Referees must report all Game Results and Goal Scorers to the appropriate Division Co-Ordinators on the day of the game.
 See Referee Guidelines.